 Dwaine worked with her many times making jam, which is more of an art than merely a recipe.
 He transplanted several black raspberry vines here, and now we collect them each year.
 So, with all this jam in the house, finding good recipes to use it has fallen to me.

-One recipe that’s always a hit is Raspberry Thumbprint Cookies.
+One that’s always a hit is this Raspberry Thumbprint Cookies Recipe.
 They are colorful, not too sweet, crispy on the outside and just a bit chewy on the inside.
 Plus, they are really easy to make once you follow the hints here.
 Raspberry Thumbprint Cookies are perfect for any occasion – simple enough for a picnic but fancy enough for a gold-plated holiday party.
 I scoured through several recipes to find the one that worked most consistently and produced the right balance of sweetness and chewy texture.

 Some caveats if you’re looking for a good recipe.
 Some recipes call for rolling the dough in sugar prior to pressing out the depression.
 If you do this, you’ll need to fill the depression with jam after taking them cookies out of the oven.
 If you do it before, the jam will bleed into the sugar producing a less-than-attractive cookie.
 (Experience talking).
 Personally, I don’t think you need the sugar coating at all.

 Parchment paper on the cookie sheet is important – they can stick and again, scraping them off will ruin your nice cookie.

 Some recipes call for no leavening agent at all – no baking powder, no baking soda.
 Baking soda alone will do nothing in this recipe – there’s no acid to react with it, so forget those recipes altogether.
 I do use a small amount of baking powder, as I found the ones without leavening baked up harder – even leaving a uncooked flour taste.
 They looked pretty – which seems to be the only criteria for Pinterest recipes.
 But they were a 4/10 on the taste scale.